tsai810417/coding-challenge/prototype.md

 All the web APIs and AJAX request work the same way as ```setTimeout```.
 So that is the __Async call__.

+The ```setTimeout``` is not the guaranteed time to execution, but the minimum time to execution because the callbacks will get queued to passed to call stack.

 ### F.prototype
 In JavaScript, we can set a prototype using ```__proto__```.
 JavaScript has had prototypal inheritance from the beginning, one of the core features of the language.
 But in the old times, the only way to set prototype is to use a ```"prototype"``` property of the constructor function.